 2. Contact from Production Companies

 - The LPUK committee and its members may receive requests from media organisations, varying from asking for their view on a particular event or topical issue to looking for people to be interviewed for an article or documentary.
 The time that LPUK is given to respond to these enquiries varies considerably; sometimes the lead-time is a few months and at other time the committee has only 24 hours to respond.
 All such enquiries will, in the first instance, be directed to the Chair or Vice Chair.

 - Various media companies regularly contact us with requests for participation in forthcoming programmes; some of these will present excellent opportunities for positive representation of people with dwarfism.
-The committee will choose carefully which projects to promote to our members.
+The Media Team (and in some cases, the Committee) will choose carefully which projects to promote to our members.
 If members choose to be involved, we will offer them advice and support as well as making contact with others who have worked on similar projects, who can give advice on how to work with production companies and film crews.

 - When production companies contact us we should look at it on a case-by-case basis, as a documentary is very different from a reality game show or a quiz show.
 We must also recognize work that aligns with our principles and aims of positive media representation of little people.

 - The Committee must protect LPUK members’ confidentiality in the media, therefore requests for interviewing or photographing a member must always come through the Media Team.